MariusBoda/Python_ML/README.md

-# Python_ML
-Aalto University summer course: Machine Learning with Python
+# Aalto University summer course: Machine Learning with Python

 This is my repository for my work in this Machine Learning with Python summer course.